 - How does that sensitivity analysis inform decisions today?

-This analysis may identify a level of interest rate that would force the organisation to change its strategy or modify its decisions.
+This analysis may identify a level of interest rate that would force the organization to change its strategy or modify its decisions.
 Often once that level of interest rate is reached, it is too late.
 You may want to choose a source that predicts interest rate changes to enable more risk-informed decisions ahead of time.
 If you are operating in multiple jurisdictions, you may need to track multiple interest rates.

-If it turns out that interest rate risk isn’t being managed in your organisation today, it might be a topic to raise with the Executive, Risk Committee or Board to verify whether they require this level of assurance or insight given the organizations operating model.
+If it turns out that interest rate risk isn’t being managed in your organization today, it might be a topic to raise with the Executive, Risk Committee or Board to verify whether they require this level of assurance or insight given the organizations operating model.